A History Of Baseball Cards

 Pre-1900 Cards

-There is much debate about whether these cabinet cards (or ‘’cartes de visite” as they are sometimes called) should equate to being qualified as an actual “baseball card” since the majority of these cards are basically just team portraits, an example of photography of the time and not of an actual “baseball card”.
+There is much debate about whether these cabinet cards (or ‘’cartes de visite” as they are sometimes called) should equate to being qualified as an actual “baseball card” since the majority of these cards are basically just team portraits, an example of photography of the time and not of an actual “baseball card.”

-Self proclaimed “Baseball Nerd” Keith Olbermann argues this case:
+Self-proclaimed “Baseball Nerd” Keith Olbermann argues this case:

 The nit-picking part here is that the definition of a “baseball card” has always been a card or similar item depicting a player or team that was designed to help sell another product.
 As late as 1980 there just weren’t many cards made just for the sake of making them.
+They were means of advertising, they were the stiffeners in the packs of cigarettes, they were sold with slabs of taffy, they were found in boxes of cornflakes, they doubled as tickets, and most recently they were used to raise one particular manufacturer’s bubble gum above all others… So, the 1865 Atlantics carte de visite, while a great item, doesn’t meet the standard definition of a baseball card. — Keith Olbermann

-But by the late 1860’s, more official type baseball cards were hitting the market and these most certainly would live up to the criteria as defined by Olbermann.
-Peck and Snyder, a sporting goods company created what can be considered the first true baseball cards, producing cards from 1868 to 1870.
+But by the late 1860s, more official-type baseball cards were hitting the market, and these most certainly would live up to the criteria as defined by Olbermann.

 The fronts of the cards featured a photo of the respective team, with a cartoon image advertising the Peck and Snyder store in New York.
-The 1869 set featured cards of the first professional baseball team, the Cincinnati Red Stockings and was produced in two different sizes.
+The 1869 set featured cards of the first professional baseball team, the Cincinnati Red Stockings, and was produced in two different sizes.

-Still despite this technically qualifying as a “baseball card”, these cards are commonly known as “trade cards” those that are given away as opposed to something provided to help sell a product.
 It would be another twenty years before the more typical production method of creating cards for individual players would take place.
 Still, these cards are certainly quite rare.
-PSA notes that only 6 have been authenticated.
+PSA notes that only six have been authenticated.
 One recent auction shows a sale price of over $50,000.

 The Tobacco Card Era

-Importantly, since these cards were only found inside of cigarette packs, the cards were not targeted at kids, as this wouldn’t come until almost 25 years later.
+Importantly, since these cards were only found inside cigarette packs, the cards were not targeted at kids, as this wouldn’t come until almost 25 years later.

 The early tobacco cards varied in design and format, with the typical size measuring roughly 2 5/8″ by 1 1/2″.
 In 1886, Goodwin Tobacco (owner of Old Judge and Gypsy Queen cigarettes) created what has become known as the first official baseball card set (aka the N167 set).
-The set features only twelve players from the New York Giants, not surprising given Goodwin’s New York location.
+The set features only twelve players from the New York Giants, which is not surprising given Goodwin’s New York location.

-Between 1886 and 1890 Goodwin was pumping out cards in cigarette packs, under the Old Judge and Gypsy Queen brands.
+Between 1886 and 1890, Goodwin was pumping out cards in cigarette packs under the Old Judge and Gypsy Queen brands.
 The N172 Old Judge set is a massive collection of cards with over 500 players and 3000 variations known.

-These cards are fairly easy to find, as PSA has reported over 4000 graded submissions, thus low-grade common cards can be had for under $100.
-The biggest problem is finding cards in good condition as fading and rebacking are common issues.
+These cards are fairly easy to find, as PSA has reported over 4000 graded submissions; thus, low-grade common cards can be had for under $100.
+The biggest problem is finding cards in good condition, as fading and rebacking are common issues.

 As this great piece on tobacco cards notes, it was quite common for collectors to glue these cards into albums.
 Thus, finding one in tip-top shape is nearly impossible.
 Even still, commons in VG shape still run about $300 on average.